-Summer 2013 Course outline
+Summer 2014 Course outline

-Instructor:

-Dr. Shelley Brunt Office: S540E (will be moving to S563A sometime this term) Phone 416-208-2794
+Instructor: Dr. Shelley Brunt Office S563A Phone 416-208-2794

 Email brunt@utsc.utoronto.ca

 The objective of this course is to introduce you to the structure of proteins and the important role proteins play as enzymes, signaling molecules and structural molecules in the cell.
 This will be valuable as you go forward in all fields of biology and is especially useful in the field of biochemistry, molecular and cellular biology, biotechnology, pharmaceutical, and medically related fields.